 Anecdotal evidence suggests that dogs can become ill from the effects of high altitude, but there hasn't been much research on the topic.
 Like humans, at high altitudes some dogs stop eating, show discomfort and have no energy.
 If a dog is exhibiting symptoms, it is wise not to take the dog any higher.
 Also be sure it has plenty of water.
 If there is no improvement, it is a good idea to take the dog to a lower elevation.

-- Q What are possible complications of respiratory disorders?
+- Q What increases my risk for respiratory disorders?

-- Q What research is there on aspirin-exacerbated respiratory disease (AERD)?
+- Q What does an aspirin-exacerbated respiratory disease (AERD) center do?